oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_deploy_scripts/README.md

 The target server is installed with the base 12.2.1.4 WebLogic installation, no domains are created.

-The migration tool will recreate the source domain to the target server , and deploy the applications configuration of the initial domain without any modifications.
+The migration tool will recreate the source domain to the target server,  and deploy the applications configuration of the initial source domain without any modifications.

 In order to run the migration, the WDT tool should be installed and available on both servers.